 The Kansas City Area Transportation Authority (KCATA) was formed with the signing of a bistate compact created by the Missouri and Kansas legislatures on December 28, 1965.
-The compact was authorized by legislation enacted by the 73rd General Assembly of the State of Missouri (Revised Statutes of the State of Missouri 1969, Sections 238.010 to 238.100) and by the 61st regular session of the Kansas Legislature (Sections 12-2524 to 12-2535 Kansas Statutes Annotated).
+The compact was authorized by legislation enacted by the 73rd General Assembly of the State of Missouri (Revised Statutes of the State of Missouri (Revised Statutes of the State of Missouri 1969, Sections 238.010 to 238.100) and by the 61st regular session of the Kansas Legislature (Sections 12-2524 to 12-2535 Kansas

+Statutes Annotated).
 The compact was approved by the 89th Congress (Public Law 89-599) and the bill signed on September 21, 1966, by President Lyndon B. Johnson.
 Actual transit operation began February 1, 1966.